kku1993/ios-twitter-client/README.md

 - User can pull to refresh
 - User can compose a new tweet by tapping on a compose button.
 - User can tap on a tweet to view it, with controls to retweet, favorite, and reply.

+Part 2:

+- Hamburger menu
+  - Dragging anywhere in the view should reveal the menu.
+  - The menu should include links to your profile, the home timeline, and the mentions view.
+- Profile page
+  - Contains the user header view
+- Home Timeline
+  - Tapping on a user image should bring up that user's profile page

 # Installation
 - Clone the project